MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-overview-v15.md

 ## Upgrade paths

-When upgrading your solution to version 5, the goal is to move towards using the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] base application and  system application as-is, and moving your code customizations into extensions.
-There are different paths that you can take to achieve this goal as outlin in the following illustration.
+When upgrading your version 14 solution to version 15, the goal is to move towards a full uptake of the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] base and system application as-is and migrating code customizations to add-on extensions.
+There are different upgrade paths that you follow to get to this state, as illustrated in the following figure.
+Most paths can be performed in stages.
+Depending on the path you choose, you might be limited from bringing your solution to the next stage until tooling is available in a future release.

 [add illustration]